ramsundharVenkadesan/CliniClarity/docs/README.md

 style ASG fill:none,stroke:#333333,stroke-width:1px,stroke-dasharray:3 3
 ```

+## 🔒 Security & HIPAA-First Data Pipeline
+To ensure Protected Health Information (PHI) is never exposed to public models or unauthorized cloud logs, CliniClarity implements a "Local-First" automated redaction pipeline.
+This architecture satisfies HIPAA "Safe Harbor" standards by de-identifying data before it enters the RAG ecosystem.

+* **Deterministic PII/PHI Redaction:** Instead of relying on cloud-based NLP, CliniClarity utilizes a local instance of Microsoft Presidio.
+This engine performs Named Entity Recognition (NER) to identify 18+ types of identifiers (Names, SSNs, Phone Numbers, Locations) directly within the secure application boundary.

+* **Zero-Egress Sanitization:** The redaction process uses the Presidio-Anonymizer to replace sensitive metadata with generic placeholders (e.g., [REDACTED_NAME]) or cryptographic hashes.
+This ensures that the text remains clinically useful for the LLM while being mathematically stripped of identity.

+* **Safe Harbor Compliance:** By scrubbing data locally before it reaches the Gemini Embedding or Pinecone Vector Store, the system ensures that no PII is ever used for model training or stored in a third-party database.

+* **Immutable Redaction (PDF):** For document visualization, the system utilizes the ReportLab library to draw physical, non-recoverable black boxes over identified PHI coordinates, ensuring sensitive data cannot be recovered via text highlighting or metadata scraping.

+* **Network Hardening:** All reasoning nodes are located in Private Subnets.
+Egress traffic to the Gemini API and PubMed is routed through a central NAT Gateway, providing a single, auditable point for outgoing data.

+* **Adversarial Defense:** Every user query is scanned by ProtectAI to detect prompt injections, ensuring the agent cannot be manipulated into revealing system prompts or bypassing clinical guardrails.

 ## 👥 The Team
 This product was developed by a cross-functional team with expertise across the full software lifecycle:
 * **Bruno:** Containerization and Infrastructure